It is no secret that women like muscles on men.

 But as a general recommendation, I’d say start with about 5 sets for each exercise.

-So, what is next once you get used to doing bodyweight exercises?
+So, what’s next once you get used to doing bodyweight exercises?

 It’s time to move onto compound movements.

-Here are some of the best compound movements I’d recommend
+Below are some of the best compound movements I’d recommend.

 Barbell squat, deadlift, Barbell bench press, Pull-ups with weights (If you can do more than 10 repetitions on a regular pull-up), Dips with weights if you don’t have any shoulder or elbow problem.

-The biggest mistake most beginners (or even intermediates) make is that all their focus is on progressive overload aka increasing weight every time.
+The biggest mistake most beginners (or even intermediates) make is that all of their focus is on progressive overload (aka increasing weight every time).

-This is especially problematic if you don’t even have your form dialed in.
+This is especially problematic if you don’t have a good, consistent form.

-You will end up hitting a plateau really frigging quick without form that is consistent and accurate.
+You will end up hitting a plateau really quick without first mastering your form.

-During this phase, you need to apply the same exact principle I had mentioned earlier for training bodyweight exercises.
+During this phase, you need to apply the same exact principle I had mentioned earlier regarding training bodyweight exercises.

-That may be three times a week or four times a week depending on how frequently you train.
+That may be three times a week or four times a week depending on how frequently you go to the gym.

-Just make sure you do not go near failure on any of these exercises and your focus is strictly on executing the correct form, rhythm, and tempo.
+Just make sure you do not push to failure on any of these exercises, and put your focus on executing the correct form, rhythm, and tempo.

-It is NOT about training your “muscle” once or twice a week for the most optimal muscle gainz.
+I want you to realize that this is NOT about training your muscle once or twice a week for the most optimal ‘muscle gainz’.

-It is about training a correct frigging “movement” so your body remembers the correct motor pattern for each of these exercises.
+It is about training a correct movement, so your body remembers the correct motor pattern for each of these exercises.

 You need to build a solid foundation during this phase by perfecting techniques for each of these compound exercises.